 National Strategy for Disaster Resilience

-In February 2011 the Council of Australian Governments (COAG) adopted the National Strategy for Disaster Resilience.
-This strategy provides guidance on building disaster resilient communities across Australia.
+The Council of Australian Governments (COAG) National Strategy for Disaster Resilience provides guidance on building disaster resilient communities across Australia.
 To access the strategy, visit the National Strategy for Disaster Resilience page.

 The Attorney-General's Department supports the free DisasterWatch phone app providing news and information about disaster events in Australia.
 Since its launch, more than 29,000 downloads have been recorded.
 To access details on the app, visit the DisasterWatch phone app page.

 Triple Zero (000)

 Knowing how to call Triple Zero (000) in an emergency can be the difference between life and death.
 The Triple Zero (000) service is the quickest way to get the right emergency service to help you.
 It should be used to contact police, fire or ambulance services in life threatening or emergency situations.
 Calls to Triple Zero (000) are free and can be made from mobile, home, payphone and work phones.
 For more information, visit the Triple Zero (000) page.